Alan E. Zimmer

-Alan Edward Zimmer, M.D.
-(10 February 1929 – 10 December 1993) was an American neuroradiologist, specializing in duplex neurovascular and magnetic resonance imaging (MRI).
+Alan Edward Zimmer (10 February 1929 – 10 December 1993) was an American neuroradiologist, specializing in duplex neurovascular and magnetic resonance imaging (MRI).

+Early life and education and career

+Born in New York City, Zimmer received his M.D. degree in 1956 from the University of Geneva Faculty of Medicine, Switzerland, where he was valedictorian of his class, and served an internship at Garfield Memorial Hospital, Washington, D.C.
+After a residency in radiology at Bronx Municipal Hospital in New York City, Zimmer accepted a fellowship in neuroradiology at Albert Einstein College of Medicine.

+Career

+After serving as an instructor at Albert Einstein, Zimmer later became an assistant professor.
+While at Albert Einstein, Zimmer was one of the early lecturers in the United States invited to share his expertise in the "Stockholm School" of neuroradiology; rapidly leading the earliest advancements in the field, Stockholm's Serafimer Hospital had become a "mecca" of neuroradiology throughout the 1940s and '50s.
+Zimmer and colleagues from Albert Einstein visited Serafimer to become trained in the technique and subsequently spread the methodology to radiologists across the United States.
+Zimmer joined the staff of Yale University School of Medicine in New Haven, Connecticut, teaching there until 1981.

 In the 1960s, Zimmer helped bring early neuroradiology methological advancements developed in Sweden to radiologists in the United States.
 He also conducted early research related to the emerging technologies of computer axial tomography (CT, or CAT) and MRI as these procedures began to revolutionize radiology in the 1970s and '80s.
 As New Jersey’s senior neuroradiologist, Zimmer was consulted frequently by physicians, hospitals, and the courts to help diagnosis injuries and disease related to the head, neck, and spine.
 Zimmer was chief of neuroradiology at the University of Medicine and Dentistry of New Jersey (UMDNJ) from 1983 until his death.

-Life, education and career

-Born in New York City, Zimmer received his M.D. degree in 1956 from the University of Geneva Faculty of Medicine, Switzerland, where he was valedictorian of his class, and served an internship at Garfield Memorial Hospital, Washington, D.C.
-After a residency in radiology at Bronx Municipal Hospital in New York City, Zimmer accepted a fellowship in neuroradiology at Albert Einstein College of Medicine, serving as instructor, then assistant professor.
-While at Albert Einstein, Zimmer was one of the early lecturers in the United States invited to share his expertise in the "Stockholm School" of neuroradiology; rapidly leading the earliest advancements in the field, Stockholm's Serafimer Hospital had become a "mecca" of neuroradiology throughout the 1940s and '50s.
-Zimmer and colleagues from Albert Einstein visited Serafimer to become trained in the technique and subsequently spread the methodology to radiologists across the United States.
-Zimmer joined the staff of Yale University School of Medicine in New Haven, Connecticut, teaching there until 1981.

 Zimmer was selected as a special fellow for the National Institute of Neurological Diseases and Blindness, New York, and later as a visiting fellow at the Cleveland Clinic in Ohio.
 He was associate professor of radiology at Temple University School of Medicine in Philadelphia until 1983, when he joined UMDNJ.

+Personal life

 In 1961, Zimmer married Harriet Hochhauser; the couple had three sons: Michael Zimmer, M.D., David Zimmer, M.D., and Stuart Zimmer, CEO and founder of Zimmer Partners LP and chairman of the insurance company Ategrity.
+Following a $100m donation from the Zimmer Family Foundation, the Harvard University Science Center was renamed Zimmer Hall.